geometric-intelligence/protsearch/README.md

 # ProtSearch

 **ProtSearch** is a full-stack web application that helps researchers discover and summarize scientific literature about proteins.
-It searches PubMed for relevant papers, validates protein names, and generates AI-powered summaries of the research findings.
+It searches EuropePMC for relevant papers, validates protein names, and generates AI-powered summaries of the research findings.

 ## Features